ornach/yellow/README.md

-# yellow   just a repository if we ever need to use git
+# yellow is just a repository if we ever need to use git